-We are inviting people with insomnia and sleep apnea to participate in a research study that investigates non-medication insomnia therapy.
+We are inviting people with both insomnia and sleep apnea to participate in a research study that investigates non-medication insomnia therapy.

 We are investigating two ways in which the insomnia therapy can be provided -- one is internet-based and the other involves meeting with a therapist.

 By participating in this study you will help us determine how to help people diagnosed with obstructive sleep apnea and insomnia sleep better.

 If you are interested in our study and would like to learn more about how you can participate, please click on the down arrows in the menu below.

 Meet our team: